Computer Science

 Fall, Spring, Variable

-Networked platforms like social media sites, gig sharing apps, and game consoles have become important sites of study for human-computer interaction.
+Networked platforms like social media sites, gig sharing apps and game consoles have become important sites of study for human-computer interaction.
 Contemporary research on the subject includes both platform studies, which offer a critical perspective on the power that large companies have to shape the creative labor and communication patterns of their users, and technology design activism, which seeks to amplify grassroots movements for positive social change on those platforms.
-In this course we will explore these emerging areas of scholarship and put our learnings into practice by using participatory design to create new technological interventions on various media platforms. {M}
+This course explores these emerging areas of scholarship and puts our learnings into practice by using participatory design to create new technological interventions on various media platforms.
+Restrictions: Juniors and seniors only.
+Enrollment limited to 15.
+Instructor permission required. {M}

 Fall, Spring, Variable